hynek/svcs/docs/integrations/flask.md

         ######################################################################
         # Overwrite the Connection factory with the Mock.
         # This is all it takes to mock the database.
-        svcs.flask.register_value(Connection, conn)
+        svcs.flask.overwrite_value(Connection, conn)
-        # The next line is to make sure that the container doesn't already
-        # have a cached connection.
-This can happen if you used the container
-        # in a fixture, for instance.
-If you never do that, you can skip this.
-        #
-        # It's valid to use a container again # after closing it.
-        svcs.flask.svc_from().close()
         ######################################################################

         # Now, the endpoint should return a 500.
         response = app.test_client().get("/")
         assert response.status_code == 500
 ```

+{meth}`svcs.flask.overwrite_value`  makes sure that the instantiation cache of the active container is cleared, such that possibly existing connections that you've used in setup are closed and removed.

 ## Quality of Life